f5devcentral/f5-digital-customer-engagement-center/solutions/delivery/application_delivery_controller/nginx/nginx-for-azure/README.md

 - Terraform
 - Azure User with 'Owner' role to deploy resources
 - [Managed Identity](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) to associate with N4A deployment (monitoring, key vault)
+  - Note: if not supplied, one will be created

 ## Installation Example